brianm998/starry_timelapse_airplane_remover/README.md

 2. subtract the image from step #1 from the frame being processed
 3. detect bright groups of pixels in the image from step #2
 4. apply some heuristics to filter out a lot of the groups from step #3
-5. classify these groups using machine learning to decide which ones to derive layer masks from
+5. classify groups left after step #4 using machine learning to decide which ones to derive layer masks from
 6. create a layer mask for this frame using the classified groups from step #5
 7. use the layer mask from step #6 and the star-aligned neighbor frame from step #1 to generate the output image for this frame

 As of Star v 0.4.0, detection is done via star-aligned images.
-Each frame has a neighboring frame mapped to it via hugin's align_image_stack utility.
+Each frame has a neighboring frame mapped to it via hugin's `align_image_stack` utility.
 This makes the stars show up in close to the same spot in both images, while things like the earth are moved.
 The effect of this is that, with proper alignment, the area of a frame that is covered by the streak of an airplane will be replace with a closer part of the sky from the neighboring frame.

 Having mapped a comparison image makes detection a lot more capable, i.e. smaller differences between the images can be found, with fewer false positives.

-The heuristics from step #4 can be controlled on the command line with the --detectionType argument.
+The heuristics from step #4 can be controlled on the command line with the `--detectionType` argument.
 Really wide lenses like 12mm can result in a less accurate star alignment, which can give a noiser subtraction image.
 Shorter lenses like 20mm or narrower can result in much closer star alignment and a much cleaner subtration image.

 The machine learning is implemented with a trained decision tree.
 Star contains logic to build forests of decision trees from validated image sequences.